-- The WGA will be located generally as shown on Map 4: Land Use Concept.
-The exact boundary and location of this district may be refined at the Outline Plan/ Neighbourhood Area Structure Plan/Land Use Amendment stage. - 2.
-The WGA will comprise a minimum of 10 net hectares (25.2 net ac) in accordance with the MDP targets. - The WGA should support and complement the adjacent residential and public use areas by transitioning from commercial uses in the northern parcels to mixeduse development in the southern parcel. - 3.
-Within the WGA, a minimum of 23,000 m2 of gross commercial floor space shall be planned for and achieved overtime. - 4.
-The WGA will endeavour to intensify over time through redevelopment to achieve an intensity of 140 people and jobs per gross developable hectare to accommodate local employment opportunities and support the long-term direction of the Town. - 5.
-The specific gross commercial floor space target in the GA shall be achieved through non-residential employment generating uses, including, but not limited to retail and service commercial, offices, cultural, institutional or employment uses - The WGA will be designed to function over time as a highly connected and pedestrian-focused, vibrant destination for Wedderburn and regional residents. - 7.
+- 1. The WGA will be located generally as shown on Map 34: Land Use Concept.
+The exact boundary and location of this district may be refined at the Outline Plan/Neighbourhood Area Structure Plan/Land Use Amendment stage. - 2.
+The WGA will comprise a minimum of 11 10 net hectares (27.18 25.2 net ac) in accordance with the MDP targets. - 3.
+The WGA should support and complement the adjacent residential and public use areas by transitioning from commercial uses in the northern parcels to mixed-use development in the southern parcel. - Within the WGA, a minimum of 27,000 m2 23,000 m2 of gross commercial floor space shall be planned for and achieved overtime. based on an FAR of 0.25 at full build-out. - 4.
+The WGA will endeavour to intensify over time through redevelopment to achieve an intensity of 140 people and jobs per gross developable hectare to accommodate local employment opportunities and support the long-term direction of the Town. - The specific gross commercial floor space target in the GA shall be achieved through non-residential employment generating uses, including, but not limited to retail and service commercial, offices, cultural, institutional or employment uses. - 6.
+The WGA will be designed to function over time as a highly connected and permeable transit oriented development pedestrian-focused, vibrant destination for Wedderburn and regional residents. - 7.
 Desired build-out of the WGA should be comprised of a mix of land uses to facilitate retail uses and services, employment, and medium and high density multi-family development.
 Uses in the northern portion of the WGA may be more commercial-oriented, while parcels in the southern portion may include a broader mix of uses including multi-family residential uses. - 8.
-Medium and high density multi-family developments must account for and contribute to the diversity of public plazas and gathering spaces within the larger Plan Area through thoughtful planning and design considerations. - 9.
-In addition to retail and service commercial, employment and multi-family residential developments, the WGA may include a range of compatible neighbourhood-oriented uses such as, but not limited to day care facilities, community facilities (e.g. seniors' housing and/or assisted living complexes), civic uses, institutional uses, as well as cultural uses as deemed appropriate by the Approving Authority.
+Medium and high density multi-family developments must account for and contribute to the diversity of public plazas and gathering spaces within the larger Plan Area through thoughtful planning and design considerations. - In addition to retail and service commercial, employment and multi-family residential developments, the WGA may include a range of compatible neighbourhood-oriented uses such as, but not limited to secondary and/or post-secondary schools, day care facilities, community facilities (e.g. seniors' housing and/or assisted living complexes), civic uses, institutional uses, as well as cultural uses as deemed appropriate by the Approving Authority.
+This will be accomplished through the utilization of a range of land uses.